dfworkroom01/Mini-Project-2/README.md

 Activate the backend (node server.js)
 Activate the frontend (npm run dev)

-To the server.js (backend) with jest: add the following code at the very end of server.js: export default app;
+To test the server.js (backend) with jest:
+Add the following code at the very end of server.js: export default app;

 To install jest and run the test, you need jest and babel: